jukofyork/qlora-pipe-lite/README.md

 - **Rank 16**: Target `‖W‖_F < 1.0`, and use `lora_weight_decay` of `100-500`
 - **Rank 64**: Target `‖W‖_F < 4.0`, and use `lora_weight_decay` of `500` or more

-Monitor the `train/norm_max` values in TensorBoard to ensure they stay well below these thresholds throughout training.
+Monitor the `norm_max` values in TensorBoard to ensure they stay well below these thresholds throughout training.

 ### Conversion and Compatibility